TDAHung/Skipli-server/README.md

 # STEP 2:
 Contact me if you want to get the ENV file
 ### Detail of ENV:
-PORT: This will be the port the project listens and runs.
+PORT: This will be the port the project listens and runs. <br>
-GEMINI_API_KEY: This is the gemini api key of the gemini of google generate you can follow this tutorial to get the api key:
+GEMINI_API_KEY: This is the gemini api key of the gemini of google generate you can follow this tutorial to get the api key: https://ai.google.dev/gemini-api/docs/get-started/tutorial?lang=node#generate-text-from-text-input<br>
 JWT_KEY: This is random key you want to set.
-It can be any string.
+It can be any string. <br>
-TWILIO_SID: This is the SID of Twilio to send the sms.
+TWILIO_SID: This is the SID of Twilio to send the sms. <br>
-TWILIO_TOKEN: This is the Auth Token of Twilio to send the sms.
+TWILIO_TOKEN: This is the Auth Token of Twilio to send the sms. <br>
-APP_PASSWORD: This is the gmail app password provide for you when you create the app in gmail service to send email.
+APP_PASSWORD: This is the gmail app password provide for you when you create the app in gmail service to send email. <br>
-APP_USERNAME: This is the gmail app username provide for you when you create the app in gmail service to send email.
+APP_USERNAME: This is the gmail app username provide for you when you create the app in gmail service to send email. <br>
- - For interviwer: please put the ENV file I attach at the same level of folder with main.js file.
+ - For interviwer: please put the ENV file I attach at the same level of folder with main.js file. <br>
 # STEP 3:
-Make sure you have the key of your Firestore database of firebase.
+Make sure you have the key of your Firestore database of firebase. <br>
-To embed your Firestore database to the app follow this tutorial https://firebase.google.com/docs/firestore/quickstart#node.js_1
+To embed your Firestore database to the app follow this tutorial https://firebase.google.com/docs/firestore/quickstart#node.js_1 <br>
  - For interviewer: please put the skipli-key.json at the same level of folder with the main.js file
 # STEP 4:
 Run the command: